debunking skincare hacks 3

 Now, if you prefer physical exfoliation, so be it.
 But you must choose products with fine, rounded beads designed for facial use.

-Skincare hack #6: Rubbing Alcohol for Acne
+Skincare hacks #6: Rubbing Alcohol for Acne

 What’s the main claim?